Blue Penguin Digital Blue Penguin Digital

 There's no universally "best" website platform.
 The right choice depends on what your site actually needs to do, who's going to maintain it, and what happens when something breaks.
-Most expensive rebuilds happen because someone picked a platform based on a recommendation from a mate, a blog post from 2019, or whatever the agency was most comfortable selling.

 Weighted decision framework